 The proceeds of the 2025 Series E Bonds will be deposited in the Initial 2025 Series E Bond Proceeds Account established for the 2025 Series E Bonds pursuant to the 2025 Series E Supplemental Resolution (the "2025 Series E Bond Proceeds Account").
 The amounts on deposit in the 2025 Series E Bond Proceeds Account may be used by the Corporation to finance construction and permanent mortgage loans (the "2025 Series E Mortgage Loans") or to finance loans to developers (which are not secured by mortgages and will not constitute 2025 Series E Mortgage Loans).
 The Corporation may not withdraw money from the 2025 Series E Bond Proceeds Account unless certain conditions are satisfied, including that the amount remaining in the 2025 Series E Bond Proceeds Account and the Initial 2025 Series E Redemption Account established for the 2025 Series E Bonds pursuant to the 2025 Series E Supplemental Resolution (the "2025 Series E Redemption Account") after a withdrawal is at least equal to the principal amount of the 2025 Series E Bonds that have not been converted to a different interest rate mode or redeemed during the 2025 Series E Term Rate Term.
 The 2025 Series E Bonds will be subject to redemption and mandatory tender for purchase as described herein.
-See "PLAN OF FINANCING-General-2025 Series E Bonds" and "ADDITIONAL SECURITY FOR THE 2025 SERIES E BONDS."
-The Corporation will be obligated to pay the Purchase Price of those 2025 Series E Bonds subject to mandatory tender for purchase and not remarketed only from monies available therefor and held under the Resolutions, including the amounts held in the 2025 Series E Bond Proceeds Account.
+See "PLAN OF FINANCING- General-2025 Series E Bonds" and "ADDITIONAL SECURITY FOR THE 2025 Series E Bonds subject to mandatory tender for purchase and not remarketed only from monies available therefor and held under the Resolutions, including the amounts held in the 2025 Series E Bond Proceeds Account.
 No liquidity facility has been obtained to fund such obligation.
-This Official Statement in general describes the 2025 Series E Bonds only during the 2025 Series E Term Rate Term.
+This Official Statement in general describes the 2025 Series E Bonds series E Term Rate Term.